 I sat next to a cute gal on a flight from Atlanta to New York and noticed she was reading a Game Of Thrones novel.
-Being a nerd, I was caught up on the subject and said like of, "That Theon Greyjoy is a real butthead, right?"
-She agreed, we discussed dork stuff for the next hour and were eating appetizers and drinking German beer (together) by the following Friday.
+Being a nerd, I was caught up on the subject and said, "That Theon Greyjoy is a real butthead, right?"
+She agreed, we discussed dork stuff for the next hour, ate appetizers and drank German beer (together) the following Friday.

 Being super-funny rarely hurts you.
-Telling an account rep for a tech startup that you'll probably start making the same noise as that collicky little baby if someone doesn't "get me another tiny bottle of whiskey stat!" is a good ice-breaker as it makes light of your alcohol problem.
+Telling an account rep for a tech startup that you'll probably start making the same noise as that colicky little baby if someone doesn't "get me another tiny bottle of whiskey stat!" is a good ice breaker, as it makes light of your alcohol problem.